aws-amplify/docs/ios/push-notifications.md

         // Instantiate Pinpoint
         let pinpointConfiguration = AWSPinpointConfiguration.defaultPinpointConfiguration(launchOptions: launchOptions)
-        pinpointConfiguration.debug = true // Make sure to set debug mode to use APNS sandbox pinpoint = AWSPinpoint(configuration: pinpointConfiguration)
+        pinpointConfiguration.debug = true // Set debug mode to use APNS sandbox, make sure to toggle for your production app pinpoint = AWSPinpoint(configuration: pinpointConfiguration)

         // Present the user with a request to authorize push notifications